mdz/kbox/README.md

 # kbox

-kbox is a simple server application to perform real-time, high-quality pitch shifting of stereo audio input, intended for use in a karaoke environment.
+kbox is a simple headless server application to perform real-time, high-quality pitch shifting of stereo audio input, intended for use in a karaoke environment.

 It uses: